Vote for your sports star of the year 2016

 All winners will be announced at the ceremony in Falkirk Town Hall in March.

-Categories: CADET AWARD, JUNIOR AWARD, SENIOR AWARD, VETERAN AWARD, DISABILITY INDIVIDUAL AWARD, DISABILITY TEAM AWARD , , DORA CRUDGE MEMORIAL TROPHY YOUNG COACH OF THE YEAR, COACH OF THE YEAR, CLUB OF THE YEAR, CLUB TEAM OF THE YEAR, LOCAL SERVICE TO SPORT AWARD , NATIONAL SERVICE TO SPORT AWARD.
+Categories: CADET AWARD, JUNIOR AWARD, SENIOR AWARD, VETERAN AWARD, DISABILITY INDIVIDUAL AWARD, DISABILITY TEAM AWARD DORA CRUDGE MEMORIAL TROPHY YOUNG COACH OF THE YEAR, COACH OF THE YEAR, CLUB OF THE YEAR, CLUB TEAM OF THE YEAR, LOCAL SERVICE TO SPORT AWARD , NATIONAL SERVICE TO SPORT AWARD.
+See The Falkirk herald for category criteria.

 Nominations will be assessed by a panel or representatives from Falkirk Council, Falkirk District Sports Council and Falkirk & District Arts & Civic Council.
 If you are interested in submitting a nomination, you can download the nomination form here and return it to: Chief Governance Officer Municipal Buildings, West Bridge Street, Falkirk, FK1 5RS.
 The deadline to submit nominations is Monday, January 16, 2017.